microsoft/azure-function-flex-open-ai/docs/workshop.md

 By starting the creation of a batch transcription using the `SpeechToTextService` you will receive a job URI for this transcription.
 This job URI will be used to check the status of the transcription and get the transcription itself.

-Then you will need to implement the `CheckTranscriptionStatus` function:
+Then you will need to update the `CheckTranscriptionStatus` function with this code:

 ```csharp
 ILogger logger = executionContext.GetLogger(nameof(CheckTranscriptionStatus));